 Distance approx. 50 km; driving time approx. 1h

-Today you drive back to St. Dennis and return your rental car at the airport.
-Thereafter you check in for your flight home, where you will arrive with good memories, tanned and relaxed.
+You drive back to St. Dennis and return your rental car at the airport.
+Thereafter you check-in for your flight back home, where you will arrive rested, suntanned with a lots of good memories.

 - Self-drive tour according to the itinerary

-- 11 nights accommodation in guesthouses, chalets, bungalows or lodges
+- 11 nights accommodation in guesthouses, chalets, bungalows and lodges

 as indicated in the itinerary